streamlit/streamlit/docs/getting_started.md

 ### Put widgets in a sidebar

 For a cleaner look, you can move your widgets into a sidebar.
 This keeps your app central, while widgets are pinned to the left.
-Let's take a look at how you can use [`st.sidebar()`](api.html#streamlit.sidebar) in your app.
+Let's take a look at how you can use [`st.sidebar()`](api.html#streamlit.sidebar) in your app:

 ```Python
 option = st.sidebar.selectbox(